Ferrari Special Editions & One Offs

 Base Car: Ferrari F12berlinetta

 Designed under the direction of Ferrari’s Styling Centre with the collaboration of Pininfarina, the SP 275 RW Competizione is built on the chassis of the F12berlinetta but equipped with the more powerful V12 engine and gearbox from the limited-series F12tdf.
 Drawing inspiration from the 275 GTB, one of the most iconic front-engined V12 berlinettas of the 1960s.
-Features a thoroughly modern interpretation of some of the themes
+A modern interpretation of the themes.
+Learn More

 Ferrari SP38 Deborah